Nauxe/test_antlr_conductor/README.md

 All items on the heap are represented by a tag, a size, and some data.
 As Rust's [std::String](https://doc.rust-lang.org/std/string/struct.String.html) is growable, this implementation lets us allocate strings larger than the size of a word.
 Environments are represented by data containing a pointer to the parent environment and the bindings in the environment.
 Closures are represented by a pointer to the function address (index of the compiled bytecode instruction where the function begins) and a pointer to the environment the closure was declared in.

+## Closures
+Assume that no names are declared within closures themselves.
+Heap allocated arguments to functions are always captured by move, there is no support for captures by mutable or immutable references.
+Closures don't contain any references to an environment due to this, since all heap allocated variables are moved.
+Primitives are copied.

+## Variable bindings
+Variable bindings are found both in Environments stored on the heap and on Frames stored on the RTS.
+Variable bindings in Environments are heap allocated, whereas variable bindings on Frames are stack allocated.

+- types
+  - u32: stack allocated primitive
+  - boolean: stack allocated primitive
+  - function: stack allocated primitive
+  - String: heap allocated object

+LDCC (Load constant closure) captures all external variables used, whereas CALL captures all parameters passed into the closure.
+Variables will be bound to arguments before external variables and move semantics follow this order.

 ---
 # using ANTLR with "SourceAcademy Conductor"